sentora/sentora-core/etc/apps/webmail/skins/elastic/README.md

 FOR DEVELOPERS
 --------------

-- Supported browsers: IE11+, Edge, Last 2 versions for Chrome/Firefox/Safari,
+- Supported browsers: Last 2 versions of Edge/Chrome/Firefox/Safari.
-  Android Browser 5+, iOS Safari 9+.

 - Skin color palette changes and other css modifications can be done via _styles.less and _variables.less files.
 Where you can overwrite all